 You may be in a business that people tend to stereotype:

-- All engineers are nerdy and use pocket protectors
+- All engineers are nerdy and use pocket protectors.

-- All writers are broke and have no business sense
+- All writers are broke and have no business sense.

-- All accountants think about is numbers
+- All accountants think about numbers all day.

 Of course, none of these clichés are true.